Farsi (Persian): Certified translation & interpreting

 Grammar of Farsi

-When the language developed from Middle Persian into modern Persian, its grammar became more regular and partially simplified as some flexions and the gender were omitted.
+When the language developed from Middle Persian into modern Persian, its grammar became more regular and partially simplified, as some flexions and the gender were omitted.
 After the Arabs had conquered Persia, many words were borrowed from the Arabic language, so that today, these loan words make up more than 50% of the Persian vocabulary.
 There are, however, also loan words from English, French, Russian and Turkish.

 Arabic does not only influence the Farsi vocabulary but also its writing.
 As there are sounds in Persian that the Arabic language simply does not have, the Arabic alphabet was extended by four letters, making it 32 letters in total.
 The writing is read and written from right to left.

-Unlike in German for example, there are no articles in the Persian language.
+Unlike in German and English for example, there are no articles in the Persian language.
 Farsi translators must also be careful when it comes to syntax.
 The German word order is quite flexible, but there are constructions in the Persian language which cannot be simply copied into the translation.
 The syntax in Farsi is often subject-object-predicate but due to some omissions and replacement structures it can also be object-predicate-subject, predicate-subject-object or predicate- object-subject.

-All these pecularities can often be a challenge - even for a well-trained translator and interpreter.
+All these peculiarities can often be a challenge - even for a well-trained translator and interpreter.
 For this reason, you should never have your documents translated into or from Farsi by an amateur or an untrained linguist.
 At AP Fachübersetzungen, we exclusively work together with highly competent and experienced specialist translators and interpreters to ensure the impeccable quality of our services.